beatrizmaciel/aem-business-practitioner-studies/Exam AD0-E121/exam-ad0-e121.md

 ✔️ Scrum Manager & Project Manager

 ❗ Isso não faz sentido
+⚠️ Meeting with the Business Owner and Architect ensures that both the business perspective and technical implications are considered in resolving the conflict related to the "add to cart" functionality.
+This approach helps achieve a balanced resolution that meets both business requirements and technical feasibility.

 12 // The marketing team runs a campaign that starts at midnight.
 The campaign includes multiple updates to the existing pages across the website.
 The marketing team needs to activate all changes automatically during non-business hours.
 What should the Business Practitioner recommend?